 But you don't have to confuse the current cost of saving a life with the intrinsic value of a life.

 There is a gap there.
 There is a gap between how much a life is really worth, and the price tag that you must assign.
 That gap is not there because your intuitions are wrong.
-That gap is there because our village is being plagued by a goddamn dragon.
+That gap is there because our village is being plagued by a dragon.

 That gap is a direct measure of the difference between the universe that is, and the universe that should be.

 Some accept the logic and reject their intuitions.
 They see that, to save the most lives, they must use a price tag.
-It sounds repugnant to say that the pleasure experienced by a few million people drinking a can of soda is equivalent to the value of a life, but (they think) that's exactly the sort of reasoning that leads someone to thinking that life is invaluable, which is a deadly misconception.
+It sounds repugnant to say that the pleasure experienced by a few million people drinking a can of soda is equivalent to the value of a life, but (they think) that's exactly the sort of reasoning that leads someone to believe that life is invaluable, which is a deadly misconception.
 And so, wanting to save as many people as they can with the money allotted to life-saving, they bite the bullet, and conclude that lives were never worth all that much anyway.

 Others reject the logic, and continue to claim that life is invaluable, and then try to back up their intuitions with some strange version of ethics where saving as many lives as possible with the money available is not the right thing to do, for convoluted reasons.

-The universe is not fair!
+The universe is not just!
 Pressing the button for $10 is the way to save the most lives, and this very fact is a horrible thing.
 Lives are nigh invaluable, but you have to treat them as if they're worth only a few thousand dollars.

-Don't ever forget about the gap between how little a life costs and how much a life is worth.
+Don't forget about the gap between how little a life costs and how much a life is worth.
 For that gap is an account of the darkness in this universe, it is a measure of how very far we have left to go.

 I don't want to turn this into a sermon.
-But some of you, seeing the great abyss between cost and worth clearly for the first time, may decide that this gap is worth closing, that our dragons are dragons worth slaying.
+But some of you, seeing the great abyss between cost and worth clearly for the first time, may decide that this gap is worth closing, that our dragons are worth slaying.
 Some of you may be wondering, what now?
 What next?
 This last part is for you.